-An attorney who comes into possession of funds or property of a client or a third party is a fiduciary and must safeguard the funds or property.
-All lawyers are obligated to be familiar with the provisions of Code of Professional Responsibility DR 9-102 (22 NYCRR 1200.46), and, in fact, must so certify every time they sign and submit their biennial attorney registration statement.
+An attorney who comes into possession of funds or property of a client or a third party, incident to the practice of law, is a fiduciary and must safeguard the funds or property.
+Preserving or safeguarding client or third party funds is a sacred fiduciary responsibility and all lawyers are obligated to be familiar with the provisions of RPC 1.15, and in fact so certify every time they sign and submit their biennial attorney registration statement.